21 charged in drug operation on 3 university campuses in North Carolina | NewsChannel 3-12

 21 charged in drug operation on 3 university campuses in North Carolina

-Twenty-one people have been charged with dealing drugs on and around college campuses after federal officials uncovered a massive drug ring involving students at three North Carolina universities, federal officials announced Thursday.
+Twenty-one people have been charged with dealing drugs on and around college campuses after federal officials uncovered a massive drug ring involving students at three North Carolina universities, authorities announced Thursday.

 US Attorney Matthew Martin said in a news conference that those arrested were accused of dealing drugs in and around the campuses of the University of North Carolina-Chapel Hill, Duke University and Appalachian State University.
 He said members of several fraternities were charged, and more arrests could come.